-The City has developed a reporting system to provide the Council with the necessary information to enable it to assess performance against the plans.
-The reporting system is a systematic and regular process that allows the Council to take action to rectify any issues that arise and as such, be accountable to the community.
+The City has developed will have a reporting system in place to provide the Council with the necessary information to enable it to assess performance against the plans.
+The reporting system will is be a systematic and regular process that will allows the Council to take action to rectify any issues that arise and as such, be accountable to the community.

-The Council is accountable for managing the CEO's performance and is responsible for setting the CEO's performance plan and subsequently monitoring their performance.
-Council is to communicate its expectations to the CEO, and consider seeking independent professional advice when undertaking the performance evaluation of the CEO.
+The Council is accountable for managing the CEO's performance and .
+The Council is responsible for setting the CEO's performance plan and subsequently monitoring their his performance.
+Council is to will-communicate its expectations to the CEO, and will-consider seeking independent professional advice when undertaking the performance evaluation of the CEO.